 Clubs provide a fun, safe and constructive environment for kids and teens during out-of-school hours, including summer and after school.
 Community-based and led by professional staff, Clubs serve small towns, large metropolitan areas, public housing communities, and Native populations, as well as those who live on U.S. military installations worldwide.
 They offer programs and services to help young people succeed in school, develop leadership skills, and maintain healthy lifestyles.
 View local Club job listings.

-Participants in the Project Learn program missed 87% fewer school days when compared with non-Club youth.
+Participants in the Project Learn program reported 87% fewer missed school days when compared with non-Club youth.

 2018 National Youth Outcomes Report